simon-duchastel/personal-website/content/projects/advent-of-code-2021.md

 [Source](https://github.com/simon-duchastel/advent-of-code-2021)

-This year for the Advent of Code challenge, I wanted to use it as an opportunity to try out something new.
+This year for the Advent of Code challenge, I wanted to use it as an opportunity to try out a new technology.
 At the company I work for (98point6) some teams were starting to use Rust, and since it's a language that seems really interesting I was considering doing the problems in that.
-However, I decided instead to look into [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html) (KMP) and better understand what it means to write Kotlin code that can run on an Android device, an iOS device, a web browser, and more.
-(Maybe I'll do Rust next year!).
+However, I decided instead to look into [Kotlin Multiplatform (KMP)](https://kotlinlang.org/docs/multiplatform.html) and better understand what it means to write Kotlin code that can run on an Android device, an iOS device, a web browser, etc. (Maybe I'll do Rust next year!).

 ## Kotlin Multiplatform